-Do you suffer from diabetic neuropathy in Red Hook?
+Do you suffer from diabetic neuropathy in Red Hook NY?
 This is a very common condition and the consequences can be severe.
 Medical terminology can also be confusing and sound more complicated than it really is.
 For instance, the term diabetic neuropathy literally means nerve damage due to diabetes.
 With nerves controlling every function and system throughout our bodies, it’s easy to begin to see how extensive this disease process can become.
-Our doctors at Dr. Goldhirsch Chiropractic & Nutrition aim to use this article to help provide with some information and treatment options for diabetic neuropathy.
+Our doctors at Dr. Goldhirsch Chiropractic & Nutrition aim to use this article to help provide some information and treatment options for diabetic neuropathy.

-Diabetic Neuropathy in Red Hook NY
+What Causes Diabetic Neuropathy in Red Hook NY?

 People who have suffered from diabetes for a long period of time typically have higher blood sugar levels than someone without the disease.
 Similar to how sugar is bad for your teeth, abnormally high blood sugar levels also cause damage to the blood vessels which give nourishment to your nerves.
 As the blood vessels and nerves are damaged, so are the structures that depend on them.
 For example, people suffering from diabetic neuropathy often have a long list of complications including; skin disorders, high blood pressure, stomach issues, kidney disease, vision problem, and mental health disorders.
-It is important to understand that diabetic neuropathy only effects our peripheral nervous system, meaning the nerves outside of our brain and spinal cord.
+It is important to understand that diabetic neuropathy only affects our peripheral nervous system, meaning the nerves outside of our brain and spinal cord.
 Therefore, these nerves are the ones responsible for supplying all the structures related to our legs, arms, organs, and even eyes.

 Associated Disorders of Diabetic Neuropathy?